WHAT'S IN THIS GUIDE

 Unlike business loans or lines of credit from a bank or credit union, qualifying for factoring with FundThrough is based on the creditworthiness of a freight company’s customers, not the company itself.

 FundThrough is a reputable company that offers invoice factoring services to the freight industry.
 It has both the experience and knowledge of freight and trucking companies.
 It also understands the trucking business, issues with collections, difficulties getting financing, and cash flow issues from unpaid invoices.

 Rates: The rates you pay depends on the factoring company.
 It also is influenced by the length of time the invoices remain unpaid.
-Fees can range from 0.5% up to 5%.
-FundThrough has a transparent pricing structure—0.5% per week or 2.5% per month.
+Fees can range from 2.5% and up.
+FundThrough has a transparent pricing structure—you can see our pricing info here.

 Qualifications: One of the best parts about freight invoice factoring or receivable financing is that unlike a loan or lines of credit from a bank that requires an extensive evaluation of your financial credit and history, your business is qualified for factoring based on your customer credit checks.
 That means if you’re a startup or don’t have a well-rounded credit profile, you are still a good candidate for factoring.
 In order to qualify, you must also be a B2B company and have invoices with net terms of 30+ days.

 Similar to transportation, trucking, and automotive industries, the freight industry is notorious for getting paid months after a job is completed or a load is delivered.
 Most companies can’t wait months to get paid.
 Generating revenue is crucial as payroll, repairs and maintenance, fuel, and other miscellaneous or road expenses must still be paid on time.